Eshal-ven/CrossIndexRAG/README.md

 Most RAG systems only search text.
 CrossIndexRAG searches all three modalities at once and combines the results intelligently:

 1. **Hybrid Retrieval** — pulls candidates from text, image, and table indexes simultaneously
-2. **Cross-Encoder Reranking** — a second-stage model rescores every candidate against the query for higher precision
+2. **Cross-Encoder Reranking** — a second stage model rescores every candidate against the query for higher precision
 3. **Score Fusion** — combines embedding similarity and cross-encoder scores using weighted min-max normalisation
 4. **Modality Agreement** — flags a response as "safe" only when multiple independent modalities (e.g. both a text document and a table row) agree — reducing hallucination risk